freshworks-developers/configuration-page-samples/freshsales/iparams-html/README.md

 ### Prerequisites:

-1. Make sure you have a trial Freshdesk account created.
-You can always [sign up](https://freshdesk.com/signup)
+1. Make sure you have a trial freshsales suite account created.
+You can always [sign up](https://freshsales.com/signup)
 2. Ensure that you have the [Freshworks CLI](https://community.developers.freshworks.com/t/what-are-the-prerequisites-to-install-the-freshworks-cli/234) installed properly.

 ### Procedure to run the app: